sanishsuwal7/devPortfolio/src/pages/projects/gleefactor/overview.md

 **I intended to keep Wordpress as a headless CMS to ensure that any changes to the content would trigger a new site build**.
 The data would then be fetched from WP and rendered as HTML.

 This project uses APIs that are commonly executed on a server but **I opted to use a serverless approach by creating Lambda functions that run on demand**.
 Luckily lambda functions are built into the Gatsby/Netlify architecture.
-All the sensitive data is kept using environment variables.
+All the sensitive data is kept safe using environment variables.

 **I deployed the site to Netlify** because I am very comfortable with the tools they provide for continuous deployment and integration.